 Corey's profile

-Corey Hughes is a Baltimore-based filmmaker working across narrative, documentary, and experimental forms.
+Corey Hughes is a Baltimore-based director, cinematographer, and artist working across narrative, documentary, and experimental forms.
 His work has premiered at International Film Festival Rotterdam, Sundance, SXSW, New York Film Festival, CPH:DOX, and Locarno Film Festival, where he was awarded the Pardi di Domani Special Jury Prize for the short film "Armageddon 2."

-He is a current grantee of both the 2024 Rubys Artist Grants & Saul Zaentz Innovation Fund.
+He is a recipient of a 2024 Rubys Artist Grant and a development award from the Saul Zaentz Innovation Fund.

 Artist Statement:

 My work documents how individuals use cameras and technology to understand themselves in relation to the environments around them.
-Employing a collaged approach of image making techniques my practice expands the definition of the cinematic image to represent the complexity and contractions of our current moment.
+Employing a collaged approach of image making techniques my practice seeks to expand the definition of the cinematic image to represent the complexity and contractions of our current moment.
 Creating images that reflect the feeling of living in an increasingly hybridized world mediated by technologies we don’t fully understand, or control.
-My films utilize humor, beauty, and surrealism as a gateway to explore deeper issues of spirituality, identity, emerging technologies, and ecology.
-Creating narratives to process the past, interrogate the present, and envision new futures.
+Utilizing humor, beauty, and surrealism as a gateway to explore deeper issues of spirituality, identity, hyper-consumerism, and ecology.

 You have not yet created a curated collection!